paypal/paypal-android/docs/PayPalNativePayments/README.md

-# Accepting PayPal Native Checkout Payments
+# Accepting PayPal Native Payments

-The PayPal Native Checkout module in the PayPal SDK enables PayPal payments in your app
+The PayPal Native Payments module in the PayPal SDK enables PayPal payments in your app via the checkout flow.

-Follow these steps to add PayPal Native Checkout payments:
+Follow these steps to add PayPal Native payments:

 1. [Setup a PayPal Developer Account](#setup-a-paypal-developer-account)
 2. [Add PayPal Native Checkout Module](#add-paypal-native-checkout-module)